 You have now acquainted yourself with Analysis.

-To get acquainted with the windows try the following:

-1. Switch the extra windows on the right on and off a few times: Press keys: F2, F3 or F7

-2. Resize the program by dragging in sides or the separator between output window (viewer) and right side parts.

-3. Save current position in window menu. ”Save Window Position”

-4. Try to change folder by clicking on the lower left side of the statusbar.

-5. Try the editor.
-From within you can run commands or save pgm files for future use.

-6. Try the help menu.
-If you are connected to internet you can activate ”Check Version” part which will compare your version with the most updated on on www.epidata.dk

-License The program as such cannot be sold for money or service value.
-It is absolutely free.
-There can be NO charge taken by a web site for downloading of EpiData.
-Distributed according to a CC license.

 Further help

 All users are encouraged to seek information and advice from other users on the EpiData discussion list.
 You may join that list at: http://lists.umanitoba.ca/mailman/listinfo/epidata-list.
 By joining the list, you will receive information on updates and help us in deciding how to proceed with further development.
 The software comes with example files and further documentation.
 This is available through the help menu.